smastrom/vue-global-loader/README.md

 </template>
 ```

-There's no need to style the spinners (e.g. the spinner should be 300px wide on desktop, 160px wide on low-res mobile devices, etc).
+There's no need to style the spinners (e.g. the spinner should be 140px wide on desktop, 110px wide on mobile devices, animations should be disabled if users prefer reduced motion, etc).
 This is already taken care for you.

-Each spinner already has its own CSS and inherits the `foreground` option specified in your config.
+Each spinner already has its own CSS and inherits the `foregroundColor` option specified in your config.
 You can append a class to override its styles, but it's not recommended and it's better to use a custom spinner.

 #### Custom Spinners